 Get a screw and a standoff from the included M.2 screw and standoff packs.
-If you want to install the M.2 SSD in the M2M connector, use a screwdriver to unfasten the screw from the heatsink and remove the heatsink.
+Refer to the picture above and use a screwdriver to unfasten the screw from the heatsink of the M.2 connector you want to use and remove the heatsink.